 Recoverable Damages After a San Francisco Car Accident

-- Economic damages are easier to value and calculate.
-They include things such as medical bills, lost wages, vehicle damage, and out-of-pocket expenses incurred because of the accident.
+- Economic damages are typically easier to calculate and may include medical expenses, lost wages, property damage, and other out-of-pocket costs related to the accident

-- Non-economic damages are not as easily quantified.
-They include pain and suffering, emotional distress, loss of consortium, and similar damages.
+- Non-economic damages are more subjective and may include pain and suffering, emotional distress, loss of consortium, and similar damages.

-- Punitive damages are rarely awarded.
-However, if a California plaintiff can prove by clear and convincing evidence that the defendant is guilty of oppression, fraud, or malice, they may be awarded punitive damages.
+- Punitive damages are awarded less frequently.
+Under California law, a plaintiff must prove by clear and convincing evidence that the defendant acted with oppression, fraud, or malice in order to recover punitive damages.

 Contact a San Francisco Car Accident Attorney Today